-We are operating in the Republic of Chad, we provide aerial support to protect the elephant populations.
-Since April 2018, our aircraft has flown over 350 hours of surveillance missions, covering a distance beyond 50,000 kilometers.
+We are operating in the Republic of Chad, providing aerial support to help protect and restore wildlife.
+Since 2018, our aircraft has flown over 1,500 hours of conservation missions, covering a distance of more than 150,000 kilometers.

 Why Aerial Support ?